 "You can't walk away from the issues that this story is built around, because they're all around us," he says.
 "When I flew here to do press for this, I had to not carry liquids and answer a series of questions and feel my heart beat faster as I got on the plane.
-I had to phone my wife and tell her that the guy who does our life insurance has gone to Australia to open a surf club and who she should call in case the plane crashes.
+I had to phone my wife and tell her that the guy who does our life insurance has gone to

 "These are all serious considerations that cross my mind every time I get on a subway train in London.
 At least in our show, you are transported into a classic thriller, where you get all the fun and excitement, along with closure that, sadly, real life doesn't give you."